programming-notes/the-dom-challenge/README.md

 *Figure 3*.
 Updating the DOM through JavaScript.

 We're going to make some updates on our own, but before we do, refresh the page.
 What happened to our changes?
-They're gone.
+They're gone!
 Why?
 Remember, when the page loads, the browser parses the document into the DOM.
 The DOM is an object that represents the HTML, but it is not the HTML.
 When we edit the DOM, we're only changing the objects in the DOM tree.
 We're not editing the HTML file from which the DOM was built.
-When we refresh the page, the browser reparses the file and builds a new DOM tree.
+When we refresh the page, the browser re-parses the file and builds a new DOM tree.

 Now it's time to update the DOM on our own.
 In the console, make the following changes.

 - Change the name of the "Akindynos Clownfish" to be "Clownfish".
-- Add another fish to the list.
+- Add another fish to the list using only Javascript (no editing the HTML file).
 The image file is provided, and the elements to add would look like this in HTML.

   ```
   <li id="fish-9" class="fish-list-card flex-column light">